|Fees||Look up fees|

-- understand the principles, processes and techniques associated with audience development and retention in the arts;
+- discuss the principles, processes and techniques associated with audience development and retention in the arts;

-- manage time effectively in the completion of self-directed research or audience development and retention projects; and
+- design self-directed research and/or audience development and retention projects; and

-- conceptualise appropriate audience development and retention plans and strategies in specific industry context.
+- create audience development and retention plans and formulate strategies in specific industry contexts.

 At the completion of this subject, students should gain the following generic skills:

 - be able to demonstrate advanced communication skills and ability to work successfully with peers;

 - be able to access a broad range of resource material and appropriate professional and governmental agencies;

 - be able to demonstrate creative thinking;

 - be able to conceptualise and design projects; and